"I can't get hurt again," the Washington Nationals ace said. "That's just the reality of this."

-PITTSBURGH (AP)— Max Scherzer pitched four innings in his return from the injured list, giving up one run as the Washington Nationals beat the Pittsburgh Pirates 7-1 on Thursday night.
+Scherzer pitched four innings in his return from the injured list Thursday night and the Nationals beat the Pittsburgh Pirates 7-1.

 The Nationals hadn't set a pitch count for Scherzer in this game, but said they would closely monitor him.
 He threw 71 pitches, 48 for strikes.